mkmathur/Projects/README.md

 Completed
 ========

+[**Page Scraper**](https://github.com/mkmathur/Projects/blob/master/Web/scraper.py) -- Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
+Have it put the results into an easily searchable index file.*

 [**Coin Flip Simulation**](https://github.com/mkmathur/Projects/blob/master/Numbers/coin_flip.py) - Write some code that simulates flipping a single coin however many times the user decides.
 The code should record the outcomes and count the number of tails and heads.

 [**Change Return Program**](https://github.com/mkmathur/Projects/blob/master/Numbers/change_return.py) - The user enters a cost and then the amount of money given.
 The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.